Garfield County is named for James Abram Garfield, who was the twentieth President of the United States of America.

 Contractor: August Isle of Spokane

 Description: The building faces south and is a two story white colored brick and stone structure.
+The building is located on landscaped grounds in the center of Pomeroy.
 The central entrance projects from the main building and rises one story with a balcony on the second story.
 On the east side of the entrance is a large square tower rising three stories to a clock and having a statue of Justice at the top of the domed roof.
 On the west side is a three sided tower rising three stories with a steep roof.

 N – Whitman County